 However, it is easy to get it right as long as you get into the habit of remembering a few simple rules.

-It doesn’t matter if you choose to use single quotation marks or double quotation marks.
+It doesn’t matter if you choose to use single or double quotation marks.
 The same rules apply when you are writing dialogue.

 They are relatively straightforward and regular when a dialogue tag follows the utterance.

 It’s only when a dialogue tag comes before a statement that there is a slight change in punctuation.

 7 Rules for dialogue punctuation